-Figure 1.6 depicts the annual changes in international greenfield projects by firms from selected countries.
+Since 2013, Chinese companies have significantly increased their investments in international greenfield projects and now closely track U.S. firms, even exceeding the U.S. levels in 2016.
+Figure 1.4 depicts the annual changes in international greenfield projects by firms from selected countries.
 Other than in 2016, the U.S. has visibly led every year.
-Since 2013, Chinese companies have significantly increased their investments in international greenfield projects and now closely track U.S. firms, even exceeding the U.S. levels in 2016.
 Two other E20 countries demonstrate strong influence abroad: South Korea and Russia.
 South Korea's overseas greenfield investments rival Japan's.
-The Figure 1.7 depict monthly the international greenfield projects by the same group of countries for the first semester of 2019.
+Figure 1.5 depicts monthly the international greenfield projects by the same group of countries for the first semester of 2019.

-[®] fDi Markets data reflects the value of announced greenfield projects.
+2 fDi Markets data reflects the value of announced greenfield projects.
 The data is updated regularly and projects that are cancelled are removed.
 Although this indicates trends and values, it is an approximation.